HomeArticlesComparisonHome Loan vs Personal Loan

 Home Loan vs Personal Loan — India

-Home loan vs personal loan compared on interest rate, tenure, collateral, tax benefit, and processing — with examples and a verdict on which to choose for different needs in India.
+Home loan vs personal loan compared on interest rate, tenure, collateral, and tax benefit — with a verdict on which to choose for different needs in India.

 Home Loan vs Personal Loan - India Comparison 2026

-Home loans and personal loans are both EMI-based borrowings, but they are fundamentally different products.
-Choosing the wrong one can cost you lakhs of rupees in unnecessary interest or lock you out of valuable tax benefits.
-This comparison breaks down every dimension that matters — interest rate, tenure, collateral, tax treatment, and total cost — with real numbers from 2026.
+Home loans and personal loans are both EMI-based borrowings, but that's about where the similarity ends.
+Pick the wrong one and you could lose lakhs of rupees to unnecessary interest, or miss out on tax benefits you didn't realize existed.
+This comparison breaks down every dimension that matters, interest rate, tenure, collateral, tax treatment, and total cost, using real numbers from 2026.

 At a Glance: Key Differences